SomeBelaf/app-lab-landing/README.md

 To create a project, you need to open the console in the desired folder and enter **npm init** into the console.

+To installing all packages locally, enter into the console **npm install**.

 To change the project, enter into the console **gulp default**.

 Enter **gulp build** to create the *dist* folder.